 Then, new Soviet leader Mikhail Gorbachev (1985-1991) urged reforms.
-He called for glasnost (a policy within the Soviet Union of openly and frankly discussing economic and
+He called for glasnost (a policy within the Soviet Union of openly and frankly discussing economic and political realities).

-Section 3: The End of the Cold War (cont.)
 He ended censorship and encouraged people to discuss the country's problems.
 Gorbachev also called for perestroika, or a restructuring of the government and economy.
-His policies, however, fed unrest across the Soviet empire.
+His policies, however, fed unrest across the